What Can We Do about Hunger?

-Print some facts about children who are hungryfrom this fact page and have students read and report on parts of the data: http://feedingamerica.org/hunger-in-america/hunger-facts/child-hunger-facts.aspx If students have access to computers, allow small groups to explore the "Map the Meal Gap" page of Feeding America's website.
-This interactive map provides data about hunger needs in local communities. http://feedingamerica.org/hunger-in-america/hunger-studies/map-the-meal-gap.aspx
+Print some facts about children who are hungry from this fact page and have students read and report on parts of the data: http://www.feedingamerica.org/hunger-in-america/child-hunger-facts.html If students have access to computers, allow small groups to explore the "Map the Meal Gap" page of Feeding America's website.
+This interactive map provides data about hunger needs in local communities. http://map.feedingamerica.org/

 Get students thinking about their role in the issue by asking, "What do you think we can do about the issue of child hunger in the U.S. or our community?"